jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 > *"X provides the basic framework for a GUI environment: drawing and moving windows on the display device and interacting with a mouse and keyboard.
 X does not mandate the user interface — this is handled by individual programs."*  [https://en.wikipedia.org/wiki/X_Window_System](https://en.wikipedia.org/wiki/X_Window_System "X Windows")

-By 1987 version 11 had been released of the protocol, being commonly referred to as X11.
+By 1987 version 11 of the protocol had been released, being commonly referred to as X11.
 The industry wanted to prevent fragmentation and they asked MIT to form a steering consortium for the project.
-MIT X Consortium became the X Consortium Inc. in 1993.
+The MIT X Consortium became the X Consortium Inc. in 1993.
 By 1996 the X Consortium, with vendor input, released one of the first standard Unix GUIs called the __CDE__ *Common Desktop Environment*.
 By 1997 the X Consortium transformed into the Open Group.
 The Open Group angered many people by relicensing the project under stricter commercial terms in an effort to make some money to support the project--but this action backfired.
 By 1999 the Open Group had ceased functioning and ceased really developing X. The Open Group created *X.Org* to maintain the X11 standard.

 At the same time a parallel implementation base on X11R5 was being developed by IBM for their PCs.
 The project was started in 1992 as XFree86.
 This code was donated to the X Consortium and the code has been part of the larger code base that the X Consortium managed.
 So While the X Consortium--Open Group, [X.Org](http://www.x.org "X") was in charge of X development, they actually weren't innovating or developing anything.
 It was the group at XFree86 that was doing all the innovation.